-Road trips are the most demanding EV use case currently in Australia, especially to remote destinations.
+Road trips are the most demanding EV scenario currently in Australia, especially to remote destinations.
 However, a little planning shows that they are still quite doable.
 Did the plans survive contact with reality?

 Mostly.